onap/integration/docs/docs_vFW_CNF_CDS.rst

 Demo git directory has also `Data Dictionary`_ file (CDS model time resource) included.

-Another founding idea from the start was to provide complete content in single CSAR available directly from that git repository.
+Another founding idea from the start was to provide complete content in single onboarding package available directly from that git repository.
 Not any revolutionary idea as that's the official package format ONAP supports and all content supposed to be in that same package for single service regardless of the models and closed loops and configurations etc.

 Following table describes all the source models to which this demo is based on.